 Structure of the thesis

 The first section of the thesis is the theoretical framework, where I will discuss the common law establishment in south Asia; therefore, drawing on history, the aim is to build an argument that today’s patriarchal structure and male domination in Bangladesh is historically constrained by specific rigid religious-cultural norms, which form a patriarchal mind-set.
 This has had a significant impact on women’s decision-making power, which has led to violence against women (Lal, 2004; Krishna, 1978: 38).
 The second Chapter is the methodology chapter, where I will chronologically describe the fieldwork process, and the research methods used to gather the data.
-Then the analysis chapter, where I explore women’s and practitioners’ views on the ineffectiveness of laws.
+Then the analysis chapter, where I explore women and practitioners’ views on the ineffectiveness of laws.
 This chapter has been divided into three sections: i) the root causes of women failing to report the crime; ii) police harassment, and; iii) delay in court procedures.
-These three sections will describe the current scenarios in Bangladesh and also help me answer my main research question, which is “what is the impact of legislation designed to address violence against women?”.
+These three sections will describe the current scenarios in Bangladesh and also help me answer my main research question, which is “what is the impact of legislation designed to address violence against women?”
 Lastly, drawing upon the thesis’s findings, I will present my conclusion and recommendation.

 CHAPTER 2: LITERATURE REVIEW